 5. Nimble Portfolio

-Nimble Portfolio is what I use on my publications page.
+Nimble Portfolio is what I use on my publications page (update 2020: I’ve switched to using a plain page for this one, the plugin was still great though!).
 Rather than using a separate page or post for each publication, it uses portfolio items, which is a different content type.
 Because of this, it’s easy to display all the publications together, all the publications with a particular tag, and so forth.
 I’m using the free version of this plugin.

 If you liked this post, you might be also interested in:

 If you are looking for some inspiration, you might like my other pages about academic websites: